Keeping your School Group Healthy When You Travel

 Remember, regardless of how safe a country is, accidents still happen.
 Having a system in place and ensuring that the students, staff and everyone traveling have all necessary medical and travel documentation with them, reduces stress on everyone during a crisis.

-- Insure your Group: Finally, make sure your group has comprehensive and secure student group travel insurance.
+- Insure your Group: Finally, make sure your group has a comprehensive and secure student group travel insurance.
 Student group insurance provides peace of mind to everyone involved in a trip abroad – including those left at home.
 Insurance will cover medical expenses or any other unexpected costs that may arise during the trip.
 There are several types of group travel insurance a student group needs, including:

 - Medical Coverage: For unexpected medical issues and reimbursement for doctor and hospital bills.
 See: Travel Medical Plans